UoB-HPC/minicombust/README.md

 * use unit and integration tests that strive for clarity of purpose, forming living documentation and a safety net for regression rather than satisfying arbitrary code coverage.

 ## Living Documentation
-Our documentation lives with the code in this repository, and we use IPython notebooks that describe the application design, physics, references and runnable snippets that demonstrate concepts.
+Our documentation lives with the code in this repository, and we'll initially use Jupyter Notebooks that describe the application design, physics, references and runnable snippets that demonstrate concepts.
+Later we might consider Sphinx or similar.

 You can see the docs [here](docs/).